atmtools/typhon/doc/tutorials/dataset.rst

        Start: 2016-01-01 18:00:00
        End: 2016-01-01 18:00:00

-The :meth:`~typhon.spareice.datasets.Dataset.find_files` method find all files between two dates and returns their names and time coverages (start and end times).
-If we want to sort them by their starting times, we can set its *sort* parameter to true.
+The :meth:`~typhon.spareice.datasets.Dataset.find_files` method finds all files between two dates and returns their names and time coverages as :class:`~typhon.spareice.handlers.FileInfo` objects.

 Read and Create Files
 =====================

-The Dataset class has more interesting functionality that we are going to investigate in more detail later.
-But before doing this, we have to understand how we can open and read files from one dataset.
-Since there are a lot of different types of datasets out there and each one of them might have its own file format, the Dataset object needs help from you in order to handle those files.
-You must tell the Dataset how to read and write its files by giving a *file handler* to it.
+It is nice to iterate over all files from one dataset, but we would like to read them as well.
+How to do this?
+The Dataset object does not know this by itself but trusts a *file handler* that you may give to it.
 A file handler is an object that can read a file in a certain format or write data to it.
-For example, if we want to read the files from our *Instrument A* and print out their content, we need a file handler that can handle those files.
-The files are stored in the NetCDF4 format.
-Lucky for us, there is a file handler class that can handle such files (:class:`~typhon.spareice.handlers.commom.NetCDF4`, for a complete list of official handler classes in typhon have a look at :ref:`typhon-handlers`).
-The only thing that we need to do now, is giving this file handler object to the dataset object during initialization:
+For example, if we want to read the files from our *Instrument A* and print out their content, we need a file handler that can handle netCDF files.
+Lucky for us, there is a file handler that can handle such files (it is called :class:`~typhon.spareice.handlers.commom.NetCDF4`).
+The only thing that we need to do now, is giving this file handler object to the Dataset during
+initialization:

 .. code-block:: python

    # Import the Dataset class from the typhon module.
-   from typhon.spareice.datasets import Dataset from typhon.spareice.handlers.common import NetCDF4
+   from typhon.spareice.datasets import Dataset from typhon.spareice.handlers import NetCDF4

    # Define a dataset object with the files.
    instrument_A = Dataset(